stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 <br>
 # Discussion, Growth & Next Steps <a name="growth-next-steps"></a>

 The way we have coded this up is very much for the "proof of concept".
-In practice we would definitely have the last section of the code (where we submit a search) isolated, and running from all of the saved objects that we need - we wouldn't include it in a single script like we have here.
+In practice, we would definitely have the last section of the code (where we submit a search) isolated, and running from all of the saved objects that we need - we wouldn't include it in a single script like we have here.

 Also, rather than having to fit the Nearest Neighbours to our *feature_vector_store* each time a search is submitted, we could store that object as well.

 When applying this in production, we also may want to code up a script that easily adds or removes images from the feature store.
-The products that are available in the clients store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object - and also potentially a way to remove search results coming back if that product was out of stock, or no longer part of the suite of products that were sold.
+The products that are available in the client's store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object - and also potentially a way to remove search results coming back if that product is out of stock or no longer part of the suite of products being sold.

 Most likely, in production, this would just return a list of filepaths that the client's website could then pull forward as required - the matplotlib code is just for us to see it in action manually!

-This was tested only in one category, we would want to test on a broader array of categories - most likely having a saved network for each to avoid irrelevant predictions.
+As this was tested only in one category, we would want to test on a broader array of categories - most likely having a saved network for each to avoid irrelevant predictions.

-We only looked at Cosine Similarity here, it would be interesting to investigate other distance metrics.
+We only looked at Cosine Similarity here - it would be interesting to investigate other distance metrics.

 It would be beneficial to come up with a way to quantify the quality of the search results.
-This could come from customer feedback, or from click-through rates on the site.
+This could come from customer feedback or from click-through rates on the site.

-Here we utilised VGG16.
-It would be worthwhile testing other available pre-trained networks such as ResNet, Inception, and the DenseNet networks.
+Finally, here we utilized VGG16 - it would be worthwhile to test other available pre-trained networks, such as ResNet, Inception, and DenseNet networks, to see how they perform.